When is the best time to travel to France for a cycling holiday?

 Temperatures will be at their warmest at this time of year but you will find lots of sunny days and little rain.
 There have been heatwaves for the past couple of summers that have seen temperatures of over 40C (104F).
 The southern half of France is much hotter than the north.
 The coastal areas have the influence of sea breeze and can be a little cooler than the inland areas.
 The mountains are much cooler as you gain altitude but can still be hot in the valleys during the day.
 Afternoon storms can impact both the French Alps and the Pyrenees at this time of year.

 Peak Season Tourist Attractions in France

 Tourist attractions are all open during these months and many will stay open later into the evening given the long daylight hours.
 Attractions can be very busy and you may find you have to queue for long periods at this time of year.
 There are options to purchase tickets to some of the major attractions before you go which can save some queuing time.

 Peak Season Cycling in France

-Having visited France during this period a number of times, the biggest issue from a cycling point of view for us has been heat.
-We have experienced daytime temperatures of 35C (95F) which starts getting a bit too hot to be doing longer rides.
-Even in the mountains we have experienced these sorts of temperatures in the valleys, although it does get cooler as you climb in elevation.
+Having visited France during this period a number of times, the biggest issue from a cycling point of view for us has been the heat.
+We have experienced daytime temperatures of 35C (95F) which start getting a bit too hot to be doing longer rides.
+Even in the mountains, we have experienced these sorts of temperatures in the valleys, although it does get cooler as you climb in elevation.

 If you plan to hire a bike make sure you do this well in advance so you do not miss out.
 This is especially the case in busy cycling destinations such as the French Alps or Pyrenees.
 Many bike hire outlets have online facilities to book and you can do so many months out.